XCaminhante/simple-php-upload/README.md

 # Simple PHP upload
-Simple PHP file upload (file share hosting) script.
+Simple PHP file upload (anonymous file share hosting) script.

 > :warning: **Security warning**: There is no limit on file size or file type.
 Please make sure that file permissions are set right so nobody can execute uploaded code.
 See [server configuration](#server-configuration) for examples.